Jun 205 mins

-For those who have incorporated a company in Indonesia, and wants to bring their children in to study, or foreigners looking for educational opportunities in the country, you will need a valid visa.
+For foreign expats who have incorporated a company in Indonesia, and want to bring their children in to study, or learners looking for educational opportunities in the country, you will need a valid visa.

 Primary Education in Indonesia